Hammersmith: A growing story

 “…to warn any of us off?
 You, being native here, ought to have read the signs well enough.
 I know nothing of these women, mind you, but Hogben and I might easily have gone ahead to Hammersmith.
 That’s up the hill, isn’t it?”

 Warple snorted.
 “Warn you off?
 You call this a flood?
 Is that what you’re on about?”
 He had dry matches, and a cigar in his inner coat pocket.
 He bit the cigar’s tip.
-He spat into swirling waters, and pointed.
+He spat this into swirling waters, and pointed.
 “See that chimney-pot yonder?
 See them two bricks up top the chimney?
 That was some high water.
 This, is what we call around here, Springtime.”

 A voice from an approaching rowboat hailed them.